HydraMeshnet/developer-portal/sdk/tutorial_create_vault.md

 ```

 <!-- tabs:end -->
+**Technical Note**:
+- The BIP39 password serves as an additional security measure and offers plausible deniablity.
+- The seed is encrypted using the XChaCha20-Poly1305 stream cipher and the key is derivated from the password with Argon2i.
 #### Step 3.
 Persist State

 Now that you created an encrypted vault, you possibly want to save its state for future purposes.
 You can do that easily by saving the JSON-file that represents your vault.